 You really have to be careful, as in many cases the new stoneware versions are being made with the same (or very similar) molds as the old Pyroceram pieces.
 The stoneware WILL break on the stovetop, and it’s not designed for freezer use either.

-If you’re local to Illinois, the Huntley Mall has a Corning Ware store, where you can pick up new Pyroceram pieces up — they do have good sales periodically.
+In Ilinois, there are Corning Ware stores at Gurnee Mills, Aurora, and Norridge (Huntley used to have one too) where you can pick up new Pyroceram pieces up — they do have good sales periodically.
 This store is also a great place to buy extra glass and rubber lids for your existing pieces.
 I use the rubber lids all the time for freezing food in my Corning Ware dishes.

 My mom got me hooked on Corning Ware when I was a 20-something setting up my first house, and she has given me many new and secondhand pieces over the years.
 I just love them!
 (Can you tell?)